Shashika6/Shashika6/README.md

 ### About me

 - 👋 Hi, I’m Shashika
-- 👨‍💻 I'm a software engineer
+- 👨‍💻 I'm a senior software engineer
 - 🌱 I’m currently working at :Different